crow02531/jekyll-t4j/README.md

 ## Introduction

 This plugin integrate Jekyll with your local TeX distribution to convert `.tex` to `.html`.
+If you find MathJax or KaTeX can not cover your needs to write complex articles(i.e. LaTeX using chemfig) in Jekyll, this plugin may help you a lot.

-Feel free to write any TeX/LaTeX in your Jekyll sites.
+Feel free to write any LaTeX! &#x1F389;

 ## Installation